menu

 Tampa Heights South is an urban neighborhood (based on population density) located in Tampa, Florida.

 Tampa Heights South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Tampa Heights South neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Tampa Heights South neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics